YouSpoonyBard/CodeHelper/README.md

 # CodeHelper
-# For posting and reviewing other people's code
+# For posting, reviewing, and editing other people's code